 Ann Wilson biography

-Ann Wilson first rose to fame in the 1970s as the lead singer for rock band Heart.
-Her sister Nancy Wilson played guitar for the band.
-Ann Wilson's powerful vocals scored several hits for Heart in the 1970s, starting with debut album Dreamboat Annie.
+Born in California in 1950, Ann Wilson first rose to fame in the 1970s as the lead singer for the rock band Heart.
+Her younger sister, Nancy Wilson, plays guitar in the band.
+Ann Wilson's powerful vocals scored several hits for Heart in the '70s, including "Crazy on You," from the band's debut album, Dreamboat Annie (1976), and "Barracuda," from 1977's Little Queen.
 Heart's popularity waned and then made a comeback in the mid-1980s with singles like "What About Love" and "Nothin' At All."
 Wilson has struggled throughout her life with weight problems.

-Singer.
-Ann Wilson was born on June 19, 1950 in San Diego, California.
+Ann Dustin Wilson was born on June 19, 1950, in San Diego, California.
 Her mother, Lou, was a concert pianist and choir singer, and her father, John, a former Marine, was also a musician and singer who once led the U.S. Marine Corps band.
 Ann Wilson's younger sister, Nancy, four years her junior, would later join her sibling to play in the band Heart.

 Beginning a Music Career